Falls Road, Belfast: Churches

 There were two Presbyterian churches.
 The largest was located on the other side of the peace wall dividing Townsend Street which links Divis Street with Peter's Hill, the lower Shankill Road.
 It opened in 1878 and formally closed in 2022 when it was taken over as a rehearsal space by the Ulster Orchestra.
 Nearby was located the Soho Foundry established by Robert Shipboy MacAdam in 1846.
 It is now an enterprise centre.
-There was also a Presbyterian church in Albert Street (1852-1972) where one of the ministers was the Rev. Henry Montgomery who helped establish the Shankill Road Mission in 1896.
+There was also a Presbyterian church in Albert Street (1852–1972) where one of the ministers was the Rev. Henry Montgomery who helped establish the Shankill Road Mission in 1896.
 The Maureen Sheehan Centre is now located on the site of the church.
 The centre is named after a local community nurse who was killed in a nearby car accident.
 Four sculptures from the church are featured in the facade of the centre.

-There was also a Methodist church in Divis Street (1850-1966).
+There was also a Methodist church in Divis Street (1850–1966).
 This church was designed by Charles Lanyon and was the original home of the Falls Road Orange Lodge.

-Nearby was the Hungarian Flour Mill owned by Bernard Hughes.
-It burned down in a fire in 1966.
+A recent addition is the New Life City Church which is located on Northumberland Street on the peace line marking the separation of the Falls Road and the Shankill Road.
+It is an Elim Pentecostal Church.